Read Part 1 and Part 2 of Theresa Crater’s review of Dion Fortune’s Visionary Fiction novels.

 Fortune explains in her preface that the character of Dr. Taverner is based on the real-life Dr. Moriarty, with whom she studied analysis and most likely magic.
 She says, “To ‘Dr. Taverner’ I owe the greatest debt of my life; without ‘Dr. Taverner’ there would have been no ‘Dion Fortune,’ and to him I offer the tribute of these pages.”

 The nursing home depicted, where all manner of magical events occur, was a real place.
 I’m sure out there in the magical world there are people who could tell us stories about this man and the place.
 Sometimes one has to suffer a certain amount of smugness to extract such stories (not always), but it’s always well worth it.
-Fortune also claims … Continue reading
+Fortune … Continue reading